 4. Porgy and Bess, 1935

-Arguably the best-known black musical ever to play on Broadway, Porgy and Bess was written by a trio of white men: the brothers George and Ira Gershwin and DuBose Heyward, a southerner who wrote the novel "Porgy" about a crippled beggar who lives in the poor black fishing community of Catfish Row and falls for the local bad-girl Bess.
+Arguably the best-known Black musical ever to play on Broadway, Porgy and Bess was written by a trio of white men: the brothers George and Ira Gershwin and DuBose Heyward, a southerner who wrote the novel Porgy about a crippled beggar who lives in the poor Black fishing community of Catfish Row and falls for the local bad-girl Bess.
 George Gershwin had long been fascinated by African-American culture and he was excited about setting Heyward's story to music.
 But Porgy and Bess was controversial right from the start.
 Music critics thought the score was too lightweight.
 Theatre critics thought the operatic recitative was off-putting.
-And many African Americans complained that the story, which dealt with drugs, gambling and loose sex, stereotyped black people.
-The original production closed before it could recoup its investment but a1976 Houston Grand Opera production restored the show's reputation, Diane Paulus' recent 2012 revival with Norm Lewis and Audra McDonald in the title roles won a Tony and such songs as "Summertime" and "My Man's Gone Now" remain among the best loved and most performed in the American Songbook.
+And many African-Americans complained that the story, which dealt with drugs, gambling and loose sex, stereotyped Black people.
+The original production closed before it could recoup its investment, but a 1976 Houston Grand Opera production restored the show's reputation.
+Diane Paulus' 2012 revival with Norm Lewis and Audra McDonald in the title roles won a Tony for Best Revival and such songs as "Summertime" and "My Man's Gone Now" remain among the best loved and most performed in the American Songbook.

 5. Paul Robeson in Othello, 1943